CurveDocs/curve-docs/docs/factory/registry_api.md

 !!! description "`Factory.pool_count() → uint256: view`"

-    Returns the total number of pools that have been deployed by the factory.
+    Returns the total number of pools that the factory has deployed.

     ??? quote "Source code"